Genet

 (Genetta genetta)

-The fur is dense and soft, and the coat is pale grey, with numerous black markings.
+The Common genet has a slender, cat-like body, a small head with a pointed muzzle, large oval ears, large eyes, and well-developed whiskers.
+Its legs are short, with cat-like feet and semi-retractile claws.
 The back and flanks are marked with about five rows of black spots, and a long black stripe runs along the middle of the back from the shoulders to the rump.
 There is also a black stripe on the forehead, and dark patches beneath the eyes, which are offset against the white fur of the chin and throat.
 The tail is striped, with anything from eight to thirteen rings along its length.